sumnimab19/Javascript-Password-Generator/README.md

 ## Description

-User is presented with the Password Generator card with a ‘Generate Password’ red button.
+User is presented with the Password Generator card on the browser with a ‘Generate Password’ red button.
 When the user clicks on the button, they are prompted for the length of the password.
-This application validates the user input for these conditions:
+This application validates the user input for these conditions before proceeding:

-   1. Number between 8 - 128
+   1. Number not between 8 - 128
-   2. Float numbers
+   2. Decimal numbers
    3. Any non numeric inputs
    4. Null input

 Then users are prompted with these character type inputs:
    1. Lower Case
    2. Upper Case
    3. Number
    4. Special Character

-It then validates that the user must select at least one character type to proceed.
+It then validates if the user has selected at least one character type to proceed.

-Once at least one character type is selected, password is generated that matches the selected criteria and a random password is displayed on the page.
+Once at least one character type is selected, password of specified length is generated that matches the selected criteria and a random password is displayed on the page.

 ## Technology Used